-There are many options for childcare in the UK before your child begins formal education at age five.
-Although childcare is expensive there is financial support available for parents.
+There are many options for preschool in the UK before your child begins formal education at age five.
+Although childcare is expensive, there is financial support available for parents.

 The state school system in the United Kingdom begins at the age of five.
 But parents can decide to take the opportunity to prepare their children for the education system by attending preschools such as crèches, nurseries, kindergartens or playgroups.